Kuwait emir warns critics as protest-hit parliament opens

 The most recent unrest erupted when the emir used emergency laws in October to cut the number of votes per citizen to one from four.
 He said it would fix a flawed system and ensure security.

-Members of Kuwait’s disparate opposition said it would undermine their ability to encourage supporters to cast additional votes for allies and form political relationships in a country that does not allow political parties.
+Members of Kuwait’s disparate opposition said it would hit their ability to encourage supporters to cast additional votes for allies and form political relationships in a country that does not allow political parties.

-Kuwaiti authorities arrested three opposition activists on Sunday, the father of one of them said.

-Khaled al-Deyain, Hamad Derbas and Anwar al-Fikr were detained outside the main court building, writer and activist Ahmed al-Deyain told journalists.
-He said he did not know why the three, members of the leftist Progressive Current opposition group, had been arrested.

 Kuwait has the most open political system in the Gulf Arab region with its 50-member National Assembly that has legislative powers and can question government ministers over policy.